 [Price] * [Quantity]

-Let's filter this table to display orders from this year only (click on the Date
+Filter this table to show only orders from this year (click the drop-down arrow on the Today

 ):